gtracy/photo-archiver/README.md

 ## photo_resize
 This directory contains a Lambda function that is triggered when a new S3 object is created and resizes the image storing it back in the same bucket

+## bucket_validator
+This directory contains a Lambda function that performs a validation of the S3 bucket.
+It makes sure there are two copies of every image (big + small) and flags errors when it finds them.
+It is designed to run on a monthly schedule.